krisk0/ebuilds/README.md

 Reason for messing up with `iridium-browser`: want a fast browser that does not segfault as often as Firefox and does not phone home as often as Chromium.

+Reason for modifying `telegram-desktop...ebuild`: original did not work for me.

 ## Installation (quick/hacker way)